Carla Denyer

-Carla Suzanne Denyer (born 1985) is a British politician who has served as co-leader of the Green Party of England and Wales since 2021.
-She has been a city councillor in Bristol since 2015 (initially for Clifton East ward, and since the 2016 boundary changes for Clifton Down).
-She is also noted for her lead role in bringing about Bristol City Council's declaration of a climate emergency in 2018, which was the first in Europe.
+Carla Suzanne Denyer (born 24 September 1985) is a British politician who has served as the Member of Parliament for Bristol Central since 2024.
+She was the co-leader of the Green Party of England and Wales alongside Adrian Ramsay from 1 October 2021 to 2 September 2025.

+Denyer was a city councillor in Bristol from 2015 to 2024 (initially for Clifton East ward, and following the 2016 boundary changes, for Clifton Down).
+She spearheaded Bristol City Council's declaration of a climate emergency in 2018, which was the first in Europe.
-Education and early career

-Denyer went to a state school before studying mechanical engineering at St Chad's College, Durham from 2005 to 2009.
-She went on to work in the wind energy sector, working for a Bristol-based renewable energy consultancy, GL Garrad Hassan, from 2009 until shifting her career to politics.